Suffering in a Fractured World: Why Hardship Doesn’t Mean Abandonment

 Nothing was dramatic.
 Nothing was collapsing in front of me.
 But everything carried the quiet evidence of wear.

 As I stood there, I thought about how much of life feels the same way.
-Not always explosive.
-Not always catastrophic.
-Just worn.
+Not always explosive, not always catastrophic, just worn.
 Strained.
 Bent in places it was never meant to bend.

 That’s what it means to live in a fractured world.